-Clackamas County received State Funded Local Project Program funds to replace the existing bridge on Canby-Marquam Highway over Bear Creek.
+Clackamas County received state funds to replace the existing bridge on Canby-Marquam Highway over Bear Creek.

-The existing bridge, built in 1960, is showing signs of decay as a result of heavy truck traffic.
-The bridge is considered functionally obsolete (narrow) and structurally deficient, with a sufficiency rating of 27.2 out of 100.
-Temporary repairs have been made to the timber components until the bridge can be replaced.
-The asphalt requires constant repair due to the bridge vibrating and shaking when trucks travel on the bridge.
+The existing bridge, built in 1960, was showing signs of decay as a result of heavy truck traffic.
+The bridge was considered functionally obsolete (narrow) and structurally deficient, with a sufficiency rating of 27.2 out of 100.
+Temporary repairs to the timber components until the bridge were made prior to replacement.
+The asphalt required constant repair due to the bridge vibrating and shaking when trucks travel on the bridge.

-The proposed replacement bridge will be a new precast, concrete single-span structure spanning Bear Creek on the current alignment.
-It is anticipated the new bridge will be approximately 83 feet long with a total width of 40 feet (two 12-foot wide lanes, two 6-foot wide shoulders, and two 2-foot wide barrier rails).
-The bridge is expected to be founded on 16-inch diameter steel piles approximately 50 feet deep below ground surface.
-A consulting engineering firm has been hired to design the new bridge improvements.
+The replacement bridge is a new precast, concrete single-span structure spanning Bear Creek on the current alignment.
+The new bridge is approximately 83 feet long with a total width of 40 feet (two 12-foot wide lanes, two 6-foot wide shoulders, and two 2-foot wide barrier rails).
+The bridge is founded on 16-inch diameter steel piles approximately 50 feet deep below ground surface.

 Joel Tubbs, PE (David Evans & Associates)

-- Funded through State Funded Local Project Program Funds matched with county road funds
+- Funded through Local Project Program Funds matched with county road funds